Warpaint (band): Radiate Like This (2022–present)

 The band began recording Radiate Like This in 2019.
-Due to the pandemic in early 2020, the members recorded their parts in their own homes and DIY studios throughout 2020 and 2021.
+Due to the Covid-19 pandemic, they recorded their parts in their own homes and studios throughout 2020 and 2021.

 On January 26, 2022, Warpaint released the song "Champion".
 It is the lead single from the band's fourth studio album, Radiate Like This, which was released on May 6, 2022 via Virgin Records.
 For the band's 20 year anniversary, they released the single "Common Blue" on February 14, 2024 via their YouTube channel, followed by the single "Underneath" on March 21, 2024.

 Style

-Warpaint's style has been characterized as art rock, dream pop and psychedelic rock.
-NME has described their style as "intermittently emerging from plaintive moods into harder rocking, they play expansive, lushly-harmonic psych-rock songs with enough time-changes to satisfy even the most beardy prog-rock bong-tokers".
-They have been compared to Cocteau Twins, Joni Mitchell, and Siouxsie and the Banshees.
-Other influences include Kraftwerk, Depeche Mode and Public Image Ltd.
+Warpaint's style has been characterized as art rock, dream pop, and psychedelic rock.
+NME said their style is "intermittently emerging from plaintive moods into harder rocking, they play expansive, lushly-harmonic psych-rock songs with enough time-changes to satisfy even the most beardy prog-rock bong-tokers".
+They have been compared to the Cocteau Twins, Joni Mitchell, and Siouxsie and the Banshees.
+Other influences of theirs likely include Kraftwerk, Depeche Mode, and Public Image Ltd.